growingupinscience/growingupinscience.github.io/src/markdown-pages/participate.md

 There are many ways to get involved in Growing up in Science.
 Below, we have a few ways to participate, from less to more work:

-### Forward the _Science_ &nbsp; article
-You can find it <a href="https://www.science.org/doi/10.1126/science.357.6354.942" target="_blank">here</a>.
-Thank you!

 ### Tweet your own story
 Use the hashtag #growingupinscience.

 ### Discuss your stories in a small group
-For example at a recurring student lunch.
+For example, at a recurring student lunch.

 ### Invite Wei Ji for a Growing up in Science talk
 I will consider all invitations for remote talks, especially from universities that lack mentorship resources.
+You may contact me at weijima at nyu dot edu.

 ### Start your own series